The New York Justice Department is taking over a year-old investigation into top stablecoin issuer Tether.

 “Tether routinely has open dialogue with law enforcement agencies, including the US Department of Justice, as part of our commitment to cooperation, transparency and accountability.

-We are proud of our role as industry leaders in promoting cooperation between industry and government authorities in the US and around the world.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+We are proud of our role as industry leaders in promoting cooperation between industry and government authorities in the US and around the world.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action